Standard #: LAFS.4.SL.1.1 (Archived Standard)

 Best Stuffy Ever

-In this lesson, the students will learn about comparing the volume and the capacity of an item such as a bigger than normal stuffy.
+In this Model-Eliciting Activity (MEA), the students will learn about comparing the volume and the capacity of an item such as a bigger than normal stuffy.
 Each stuffy will be stuffed with the same type of object (tennis balls) to see which holds more.
 Through various readings, discussions, and activities, the students will determine which stuffy can hold the most inside.
 They will do this by analyzing a set of data with a set of criteria given to them by a client.

 Best Graduation Venue